-12. Subsection (c) prohibits a provider from charging for education or counseling if an individual enters an agreement.
-To evade this limitation, a provider might attempt to divide the enrollment process into two stages: a period of education or counseling, for which it imposes a fee, as permitted by subsection (d)(4), followed by a plan or an agreement, in connection with which it would obey the prohibition in subsection (c) against a fee for education or counseling.
+- 10. Subsection (c) prohibits a provider from charging for education or counseling if an individual enters an agreement.
+To evade this limitation, a provider might attempt to divide the enrollment process into two stages: a period of education or counseling, for which it imposes a fee, as permitted by subsection (d)(5), followed by a plan or an agreement, in connection with which it would obey the prohibition in subsection (c) against a fee for education or counseling.
 Subsection (e) addresses subterfuges like this by requiring a refund of the fee for education or counseling if the individual assents to an agreement before the expiration of 90 days after the completion or termination of the education or counseling.
 This bright-line test is the minimum restriction on evasion of the limit on charges.
 Courts and the administrator can and should deal with attempts to evade the prohibition of subsection (c).
-Moreover, the obligation to act in good faith and the prohibition against unfair, unconscionable, or deceptive acts or practices also constrain attempts to evade the restrictions of this section.
+Moreover, the obligation to act in good faith and the prohibition against unfair, unconscionable, or deceptive acts or practices also constrain attempts to evade the restrictions of this section. - 11.
+The dollar amounts in this section are subject to the adjustment by the administrator required by section 32(f).